• Skip to primary navigation

 Related: Tax Credits Vs. Tax Deductions

-The EITC ranges from $560 to $6,935 for the 2022 tax year.
+The EITC ranges from $649 to $8,046 for the 2025 tax year (which is what you file in early 2026).
 The figure varies with income, filing status, and if you have qualifying children or not.

 Using the table below, you can determine how much your EITC might be based on your AGI.